-The desire to protect a beloved 1913 former Moose Lodge translated into this adaptive reuse of the 8,000-square-foot brick structure, part of the town’s A. Oscar Martin-designed streetscape.
-The historic renovation project yielded two luxury flats featuring a bevy of modern touches but each with its own sense and sensibilities.
+The desire to protect and restore a beloved 1913 former Moose Lodge translated into this adaptive reuse of the 8,000-square-foot brick structure, part of Doylestown's A. Oscar Martin-designed streetscape.
+The historic renovation and restoration project yielded two luxury flats featuring a bevy of modern touches but each with its own sense and sensibilities.

 The unique structural advantages of the second story meant that Ernst Brothers could install a steel I-beam and remove virtually all of the interior walls.
 This in turn permitted the designers almost unlimited options for the floor plan.
 The finished 4,000sf design incorporates a living room-dining room, kitchen and eating area, den-study with natural gas and or wood burning fireplace, master suite with bath, two additional bedrooms and 2 ½ baths and laundry room.

-This flat also features 10.5-foot ceilings and floors of primarily stained white oak.
+This Doylestown flat also features 10.5-foot ceilings and floors of primarily stained white oak.
 Its many windows draw in abundant natural light and look out to the trees and 125-year-old rooflines of the mostly residential neighborhood.

 Most of the building’s windows received modern energy-saving casements that mimicked the original 1913 black iron-framed casements.
 Here on the upper story, the deep sills of several windows were lowered to a more comfortable height.
 Curved embrasures that eliminate the sharp edges of each window opening and soften the shadows make the most of the light that pours into the flat.